“Let us be, first and above all, kind, then honest and then let us never forget each other!”

 – Fyodor Dostoevsky in The Brothers Karamazov

-If you are an enthusiastic, conscientious, and collegial student pursuing an academic career in the field of public personnel management, organization theory and behavior, Chinese politics, civic engagement, or policy implementation, you may be the perfect fit for Dr. Bo WEN’s research team, located in the Public Policy Department of the City University of Hong Kong (CityU).
+If you are an enthusiastic, conscientious, and collegial student pursuing an academic career in the field of public personnel management, organization theory and behavior, Chinese politics, civic engagement, or policy implementation, you may be the perfect fit for Dr. Bo WEN’s research team.

 Specifically, primary research themes of my group include: